aki024/WeatherApp/README.md

 # WeatherApp

-This is my first project using APIs it's pretty simple you write the location and the screen is populated by weather from that location
+This is my first project using APIs.

+It's a weather application

+Once you write a term in the search bar it displays weather for today and weather for the whole week.

+Enjoy :)